Kitchen flooring ideas

 You might choose neutral tiles in large formats, or those with pattern and texture to add a burst of colour to your kitchen flooring.

-Natural flooring such as stone and wood is always a popular choice and lends authenticity to a scheme.
+Natural materials such as stone and wood flooring is always a popular choice and lends authenticity to a scheme.
 A current trend is 'mimica' porcelains, which re-create the look of natural materials.
 Advancements in digital imaging technology mean flooring which mimics the look of wood, stone, and even concrete can be produced, offering a more hardwearing, affordable option.

 To make your flooring choice work for you, you'll want to consider the following: